samcday/node-duplex-stream/README.md

 * Pausing/Resuming the DuplexStream will pause/resume the underlying readable stream.
 * Ending the DuplexStream will end the underlying writable, readable will still be available.
 * Setting encoding on DuplexStream will set encoding on underlying readable.
-* When end event occurs on underlying readable, DuplexStream marks itself as unreadable but can still be written to (if
+* When `end` event occurs on underlying readable, DuplexStream marks itself as unreadable but can still be written to (if it's not already been ended).

 ## Derp?